hessammehr/hessammehr.github.io/CV.md

 [Mehr, S. H. M.]{.underline}; Tang, A. W.; Laing, R. R.
 *Magn.
 Reson.
 Chem.*, **2023** ([10.1002/mrc.5265](https://doi.org/10.1002/mrc.5265))

-> **Digital signal processing and statistics to counter drug epidemics:** Developing bespoke analytical protocols for drug detection is resource intensive and time consuming, incompatible with the challenge of tackling rapidly emerging drug epidemics, such as the fentanyl crisis.
+> **Digital signal processing and statistics to counter drug epidemics:** Developing bespoke analytical protocols for drug detection is resource intensive and time consuming, incompatible with tackling rapidly emerging crises, such as the fentanyl epidemic.
 At Health Canada, we demonstrated an automated <sup>1</sup>H NMR-based pipeline, based on advanced signal processing techniques and statistical inference, that can be applied to new analytes and sample types with little adaptation or method development.

 ### Digitization and validation of a chemical synthesis literature database in the ChemPU{#chempu}
 Rohrbach, S.; Šiaučiulis, M.; Chisholm, G.; Pirvan, P.-A.; Saleeb, M.; [Mehr, S. H. M.]{.underline}; et al.